 Plug in an expression pedal to have even more control over the phase-shifting circuit.
 Don’t be confused by the 3.5mm control input.
 It will accept expression pedals!

 This pedal is also compatible with Source Audio’s proprietary Hot Hand 3 Universal Wireless Effects Controller.
-Simply wear this wireless ring on your picking hand and the pedal will sync up to your hand movements.
+Wear this wireless ring on your picking hand, and the pedal will sync up to your hand movements.